-BizSugar is a bookmarking and sharing site where readers can share content — their own and others’.
-Then readers vote on content.
+Readers can also discover new content there.
+They can then vote on content.
 The content with a combination of the most votes and other activity gets promoted to the home page, gets featured on Twitter, and may get featured in our Top 10 widget, our toolbar and our weekly newsletter.
 (More on these in a moment.)

-The site is a little like Digg, but with key differences.
+The site is a little like the original Digg, but with key differences.
 Aside from the obvious fact that Digg is huge and BizSugar is still small, another difference is the niche focus.
 BizSugar is dedicated solely to content of interest to SMBs — small businesses and midsize businesses.

 We have had great support from the former owner of the site, DBH Communications and its President, John Holsen.
 That has made things easier.
 John gave us detailed instructions in long explanatory emails.
-He has generously answered questions long after the deal closed.
+He generously answered questions long after the deal closed.
 He even jumped in a few times to save us from making a mess of things.

-One of the challenges of open source software like Pligg is that you are on your own when it comes to support.
+One of the challenges of open source software is that you are on your own when it comes to support.
 There is no 1-800 number to call.
 This means we’ve spent hours on forums and blogs trying to discover the source of problems, how to implement fixes, or just how to change something.
 But in a way that’s good.
 It’s forced us to learn the site from the inside out.

 We’ll be expanding the Moderator team with a few more people in the near future, as the site grows.

-Growing the Newsletter and Blog — I assigned people to update the BizSugar blog and make sure the BizSugar top 10 newsletter (pictured below) goes out each week.
+Grow the Newsletter and Blog — I assigned people to update the BizSugar blog and make sure the BizSugar top 10 newsletter (pictured below) goes out each week.

 Amanda composes and issues the newsletter each week like clockwork (with the exception of one week early on when we managed to “bork” the mailing system for a couple of days).
 We have about 1,800 subscribers.
 Subscribers are growing at the rate of about 200 a week now.